 Grandparents & Parenting Plans – Avoiding Court

-If the parents of a Grandchild agree to make a Parenting Plan for the Child or Children, then Grandparents can also be included in that same Parenting Plan.
+If the parents of a Grandchild have been able to reach agreement and who their Child lives with, how much time is spent with the other parent and parenting arrangements generally, then they can make a Parenting Plan for the Child or Children to document that agreement and the Grandparents can also be included in that same Parenting Plan.

-Alternatively a new Parenting Plan which also then included the Grandparents or any other extended family members could also be prepared.
+Alternatively a new Parenting Plan which also then includes the Grandparents, as well as any other extended family members, could also be prepared and signed.

-When Grandparents are included in a Parenting Plan, the Parenting Plan can include any of the following:
+If arrangements about a child and their Grandparents are included in a Parenting Plan, then the sorts of things a Parenting Plan can include and detail are:

 - Time Grandparents will spend with their Grandchildren, including the frequency, where and how that time will occur and the like;